idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step02_fem_convergence.md

 typically reported as the slope of a line that compares the error (y-axis) and time step size (x-axis) on a log-log plot.
-This slope is expected to be one for first-order schemes, two for second-order schemes, etc. For example, [tutorial03-temporal-example], is an example convergence plot for a simulation with first-order and second-order time integration schemes functions, where the computed error is the $L_2$ norm.
+This slope is expected to be one for first-order schemes, two for second-order schemes, etc. For example, [tutorial03-temporal-example], is an example convergence plot for a simulation with first-order and second-order time integration schemes, where the computed error is the $L_2$ norm.

 !media mms_temporal.png id=tutorial03-temporal-example caption=Example results for temporal convergence study.